 - Treat your children in the business like any other senior manager.
 Evaluate their performance formally and objectively (as you do with your other employees), and help them work out action plans to correct deficiencies before they become excuses to fail.
 A child who thinks this is unfair may need to be employed somewhere else for a few years to get a flavor of life “on the outside.”
 Incidentally, if you don’t evaluate performance for any of your employees, no need to read further, and we wish you the best.

-- Make a detailed list of the skills that are needed to succeed in your Not just the ones you used to start the company, but the ones that will help the business grow in the environment in which it now does business.
+- Make a detailed list of the skills that are needed to succeed in your business – not just the ones you used to start the company, but the ones that will help the business grow in the environment in which it now does business.
 You may need help from impartial but knowledgeable outsiders to complete this one, but it’s worth it.
 Then build your would-be successor’s grooming program around that list, filling in the holes as needed.

 - Outside advisors can be priceless (no reflection on their fees intended) in this They bring a broad range of expertise and a high level of objectivity.
 They don’t sit around the dinner table and glare at you in the evening and they don’t own part of the company.
 They are the experts from across town, whose advice will have the greatest chance of being accepted as unbiased